Pushing the Complexity Boundaries of Fixed-Point Equations: Adaptation to Contraction and Controlled Expansion: Further Discussion and Open Problems

 As discussed earlier, conditions on expansive operators $\mT$ that enforce an upper bound on some notion of a distance between an element $\vx$ and the set of fixed points of $\mT$ as a function of the fixed point error $\norm{\mT(\vx) - \vx}$ has been used in prior work \cite{natarajan1993condition,russell2018quantitative,lauster2021convergence,hermer2023rates} to ensure convergence to solutions with arbitrarily small fixed-point error is possible, often at a (locally) linear rate (though the ``constant'' of linear convergence can be quite---even exponentially in the dimension---small).
 Such results rely upon the expansion of $\mT$ being controlled by the parameter of the enforced local error bound.
 It appears possible (with some technical work) to generalize our results to settings where such a local error bound applies, possibly by slightly modifying the introduced algorithms.
 Some questions that we find interesting in this context are: Would the range of problems solvable by such algorithms to an arbitrarily small error be extended in some nontrivial way?
 Even without requiring convergence to an arbitrarily small error, can we improve the fixed-point error bound of the algorithm?
 How are these two notions/requirements intertwined?

-\subsubsection{Gradual Expansion in Applications}
+\subsection{Gradual Expansion in Applications}

 Finally, this work introduced the class of gradually expansive operators without providing concrete examples for which standard fixed-point iterations would fail. \Cref{sec:grad-expansive-examples} provides an example of an operator that is $\alpha$-gradually expansive (but not nonexpansive) and proves additional sufficient conditions for constructing such operators.
 It would be interesting to construct other nontrivial examples of operators that are $\alpha$-gradually expansive and/or prove additional structural properties for the associated class of fixed-point problems.
 In a different direction, proving gradual expansiveness for operators arising in common game theoretic settings whose complexity is not yet understood (or even verifying it numerically) could help address some of the recognized open problems in game theory and machine learning, such as those outlined in \cite{daskalakis2022non}.